 - Piecing the data together according to the determined setting

 - Cleaning the data from the noise or erroneous, missing elements

-It should be noted that Data Wrangling is somewhat demanding and time-consuming operation both from computational capacities and human resources.
-Data wrangling takes over a half of what data scientist does.
+It should be noted that Data Wrangling is a somewhat demanding and time-consuming operation both from computational capacities and human resources.
+Data wrangling takes over half of what data scientist does.

 On the upside, the direct result of this profound — data wrangling that's done right makes a solid foundation for further data processing.

 Data Wrangling is one of those technical terms that are more or less self-descriptive.
 The term “wrangling” refers to rounding up information in a certain way.

 This operation includes a sequence of the following processes:

 - Preprocessing — the initial state that occurs right after the acquiring of data.